Social security contributions

 Minimum basis for calculation of social contribution in 2017 is set at HRK 2,940.82.

 Employers have certain additional obligations with respect to disabled individuals.

 Apart from some exceptions, employers employing 20 and more employees are obligated to employ a prescribed number of disabled individuals.
-The number depends on the total number of employees and nature of activities the employer carries out but it cannot be lower than 2% or higher than 6% from the total number of employees.
+The number is calculated as 3% of the total number of employees.

 Employers that do not comply with prescribed requirements are obligated to pay a monthly fee amounting to 30% of minimal salary (minimum salary for 2017 amounts to HRK 3,276) for each disabled individual that employer was due to employ.

 The general VAT rate is 25%.
 See the Other taxes section in the Corporate tax summary for more information.

 Consumption tax is payable on consumption of spirits, natural vines, special vines, beers, and non-alcoholic beverages in catering facilities.

 A taxpayer is a legal entity or natural person providing catering services.

 Consumption tax is levied at the rate of 3%.